suppimo/Peyton-Lab-Microscopy-Analysis/README.md

 1) `cd mypath`
 2) `python transpose_data_user_input.py`

 You're all set!
 The program is now running on your command prompt.
+Follow the instructions from the program to ensure it properly analyzes your data.

+If you would not like to install Python, and are on a Windows device, you can download the executable file from the repository and run it.
+You will not be able to make any changes to the code of the executable if you choose this method.